 Summing up the results, it should be said that there is still very little research on the impact of plastic in bottled water.
 Most of the data has been obtained from laboratory studies.
 So, it is not yet possible to say for certain that in nature living organisms receive as many toxins.

-However, if you are still worried about the quality of your water and the presence of microplastics, we advise you to install a water filtration system from High Water Standards.
+However, if you are still worried about the quality of your water and the presence of microplastics, we advise you on home reverse osmosis system installation from High Water Standard.

 How to Remove Microplastics from Water?